cdp menu

 Creating an audience by segmenting the users

-Once the events of your website visitors have started populating, you can segment the users based on their activity on your website and other parameters like user traits, demographics, etc, that suit your marketing strategy to create an audience and sync it with the ad platforms like Facebook & Google.
+Once the events of your website visitors have started populating, you can create a segment of users based on their activity on your website and other parameters like user traits, demographics, etc, that suit your marketing strategy and sync it with the ad platforms like Facebook, Google, TikTok, etc. After creating an audience segment, it starts accumulating the users who match the given criteria going forward.

 Ways to filter the data and create a segment